 There’s also a diagnostics tool, which allows you to detect from within the program itself whether there are problems with your connection.
 Though it may not be of great use for most people, if a problem ever does occur all you need to do is run it, send the info that it belches out to ExpressVPN’s support staff, and you should be on your way.

-Other tools include an IP address checker and DNS leak test, which are handy little tools that can help suppress any worry you’re feeling, though many other providers, even meh ones like Shellfire, include your “new” IP address in the app’s main window (read our Shellfire review to find out why we gave it our seal of mehproval).
+Other tools include an IP address checker and DNS leak test, which are useful tools that can help suppress any worry you’re feeling, though many other providers, even meh ones like Shellfire, include your “new” IP address in the app’s main window (read our Shellfire review to find out why we gave it our seal of mehproval).

 ExpressVPN Security Features

 With the toolkit out of the way, we’ll move on to ExpressVPN’s impressive array of security features.
 We recommend reading our VPN security guide to get up on the jargon.
 Though the service isn’t as tweakable within the client as TorGuard (then again, if you read our TorGuard review you’ll quickly see no one is) or even NordVPN, it all fits into ExpressVPN’s ready-to-go mentality.

 ExpressVPN boasts 256-bit AES encryption (which will take several billion years to decrypt), and gives you the option to use even more secure protocols if you don’t mind getting under the hood for a while (more on that in our “security” section below).
 On top of that, it also keeps no logs, meaning you leave no trace anywhere.